With winter weather bringing cold nights and the occasional bout of snow,

 it’s no time for a furnace disaster.
 Fortunately, there are signs

 that will let you know when it’s breaking down before it quits completely.

-So, how can you tell you need a new furnace?
+So, how can you tell you

 A typical furnace lasts approximately 15-20 years.
 If your furnace is

 in that last five years of life, you should minimally get it serviced

 every year.
 The better bet is simply to replace the furnace.
 It eliminates

 the guessing game of how much longer will it last.

 Increasing Number of Repairs

 Another good sign that you should replace the furnace is when it needs